Underground Power Cable Installation

 In 1980, Jackets became increasingly popular,

-In1980, EPR cables became more popular.
+In 1980, EPR cables became more popular.

-In 1981, the introduced of “dry cure” cables.
+In 1981, the introduction of “dry cure” cables.

 In 1982, the introduction of tree-resistant cross-linked